 When joining the interview process, candidates often ask “How long does the hiring process take at your organization?” and they have a reason to do so.
 Filling open racks in tech is taking more time than ever with the average length of the interview process reaching 24.4 days for Internet & Tech jobs and 23.9 days for Computer Software and Hardware positions.

-In this post, we look at the average hiring process length and propose ways of speeding it up.
+In this post, we look at how long does the hiring process take and propose ways of speeding it up.